ConnectVivekVerma/ApFramework/README.md

 - RequestAuthorization
 - RequestValidation
 - Pipeline to inject / add additional  actions
 - Composite pattern - Requests can be composed by adding Sub-Requests to Parent-Request.
-All authorizations and validations executed before executing child main action.
+All authorizations and validations executed before executing request actions.

 ### To begin lets assume we have a function to Save Empoyee.
  ```csharp